smok-serwis/coolamqp/docs/tutorial.rst

 _no_ack=False_ will mean that we have to manually confirm messages.

 You can specify a callback, that will be called with a message if one's received by this consumer.
 Since we did not do that, this will go to a generic queue belonging to _Cluster_.

+.. autoclass: coolamqp.clustering.Cluster
+:members:

 _consumer_ is a _Consumer_ object.
 This allows us to do some things with the consumer (such as setting QoS), but most importantly it allows us to cancel it later. _consume_confirm_ is a _Future_, that will succeed